kerokero5150/SP2SD_DIY_KIT/README.md

 ## Flashing Arduino Nano

 Oct 15th, 2024: SmartportSD program has been updated to Ver.1.17, version 1.17 has been thoroughly tested with "SPIISD" hardware and has confirmed good performance.
-Fixed a problem with the Apple IIcPlus.
+Fixed a problem with the Apple IIcPlus, and improved versatility with slower SD cards.
 Usage is the same as V.1.16.

 May 8th, 2024: SmartportSD program has been updated to Ver.1.16 by Wing Yeung from [MFA2 work shop](http://www.mfa2lab.com). version 1.16 has been thoroughly tested with "SPIISD" hardware and has confirmed good performance.
 This same 1.16 program can work with both "SPIISD DIY KIT" and "SPIISD MINI". *We have not verified SmartportSD compatible devices from other manufacturers.
 I think they work well if they keep the same schematics.<BR>